felix-hilden/tekore/docs/src/extras/performance/performance.rst

 Sender performance
 ==================
-Percieved performance can be greatly improved with :mod:`senders <tekore.sender>`.
+Percieved performance can be greatly improved with :ref:`senders`.
 This document explains those gains in detail.

 Firstly, keeping connections alive approximately doubles the speed at which